-Opening a UK bank account can mean you can have easy access to your money, without incurring expensive international drawing fees from using your Aussie one.
+Opening a UK bank account means you can have easy access to your money without incurring expensive international drawing fees from using your Australian one.
 It’s also a necessary task for when you begin working.

-There are five ways you can set up a UK bank account:
+There are a few ways you can set up a UK bank account:

 - Before you arrive: Some online banks will let you open a bank account without a permanent address, but the fees for these accounts may be higher than average.

-- Getting a joint account with a UK resident: If you want to open a bank account with a spouse or housemates, you’ll have to have a valid visa as your proof of residency.
-You can open a joint account while you’re overseas with a UK resident through international banking; however, not all banks offer this option.
+- Getting a joint account with a UK resident: If you want to open a bank account with a spouse or housemates, you’ll need to have a valid visa as your proof of residency.
+You can open a joint account with a UK resident while you’re overseas through international banking; however, not all banks offer this option.

 - Through offshore services: Your bank may be able to set up an account for you.
-However, these accounts are generally reserved for high-income earners; though it never hurts to ask.
+These accounts are generally reserved for high-income earners, though it never hurts to ask.

 Planning to work

 The working holiday visa is designed so you can supplement your travels by earning an income.
-You are permitted to do any kind of work, with few exceptions.
-If you really want to travel, consider the types of jobs you are applying for.
-Many casual and short-term jobs often involve hospitality, but these are easier to pick up and drop when it suits your travel plans.
+You are permitted to do almost any kind of work; check your visa conditions for those jobs you can’t do.
+If you really want to travel, consider the types of jobs you are applying for; for example, many casual and short-term jobs involve hospitality.
+These are often easier to pick up and drop when it suits your travel plans.

-During your stay, you won’t have to submit a tax return as your employer should be taking the right contributions out using your National Insurance Number.
-However, upon leaving the country, a P85 form needs to be filled in so your tax is adjusted and National Insurance payments stop.
+During your stay, you won’t have to submit a tax return, as your employer should be taking the right contributions out using your National Insurance Number, unless you’re working for yourself or having additional UK income.
+You will likely also have to pay National Insurance.7

-You will also have to report your overseas earnings with the Australian Tax Office when you return.
-For rules and offsets that you may need to be mindful of, read more on the ATO website.
+You will also likely have to report your overseas earnings with the Australian Tax Office (ATO) when you return.

 When you arrive home, something to remember is re-enrolling to vote.
 While you don’t have to while working in the UK, voting in Australia is compulsory and not doing so can lead to a fine.
-To get back on the roll, go the Australian Electoral Commission web site.
-Please note that you can only enrol if you have lived at your address for at least one month, according to the AEC.
+Note that you can only enrol to vote if you have lived at your address for at least one month, according to the AEC.